The first thing you’ll notice when you login into Piktochart is this:

 Well, now we will.

 Today’s post is something I’ve been wanting to share for a few weeks now.
 We’ve noticed that many of you choose templates based on the content you need to portray.
 The purpose of this post and and this month’s series is to show you that you can adapt most of Piktochart templates to whatever content you might have.
+If you have not signed up for Piktochart yet, create an account now for free.
 Before choosing a template, think of the goal and structure of your infographic first.
 Then pick a template by layout, not content.

 I recently recorded a tutorial that will show you, step by step, how to modify and adjust one of our templates using Piktochart.
 For this blogpost, I turned that video into bite-size GIFs to show you how to perform each step.
 You’ll be able to see exactly what’s happening on my screen while I repurpose an article called 8 Steps To A Successful Sales Call into an infographic.